senbox-org/snap-jython/README.md

 as a separate plugin.
 We don't encourage users to rely on this plugin.
 Jython only supports Python 2.7 and it seems that this will not change.

-However, a brief guide on the usage of this plugin exists in the SNAP Wiki on the page [Jython Approach](https://senbox.atlassian.net/wiki/spaces/SNAP/pages/549355534/Jython+Approach).
+However, a brief guide on the [Jython Approach](https://senbox.atlassian.net/wiki/spaces/SNAP/pages/549355534/Jython+Approach) exists in the SNAP Wiki.